cypress-io/cypress-documentation/source/api/events/configuration-event.md

 These are just simple examples.
 Remember - you have the full power of `Node.js` at your disposal.

 How you choose to organize multiple configurations and sets of environment variables is up to you.
 You don't even have to read off of the file system - you could store them all in memory inside of your `backgroundFile` if you wanted to.

+# See also

+- {% url "Configuration" configuration %}